Former Seattle indoor soccer player and team owner Dion Earl charged in 2009 Kirkland rape case

-King County prosecutors have filed a second-degree rape charge against onetime Seattle professional indoor soccer team owner and player Dion Earl in a decade-old case initially closed by Kirkland police for insufficient evidence.
+King County prosecutors have filed a second-degree rape charge against onetime Seattle professional indoor-soccer team owner and player Dion Earl in a decade-old case initially closed by Kirkland police for insufficient evidence.

-The case was reopened in November 2017 and assigned to a different Kirkland detective after Earl, 47, was arrested the previous month in Arizona on sexual assault charges in separate incidents involving two female babysitters, ages 18 and 21, looking after his children.
-Earl has long maintained residences in Mesa, Ariz., and Kent and frequently traveled between both for business-related reasons.
+The case was reopened in November 2017 and assigned to a different Kirkland detective after Earl, 47, was arrested the previous month in Arizona on sexual-assault charges connected to separate incidents involving two female babysitters, ages 18 and 21, who looked after his children.
+Earl has long maintained residences in Mesa, Arizona, and Kent and frequently traveled between both on business.

-The rape charge, filed Monday in King County Superior Court, stems from the alleged September 2009 attack on a massage parlor worker in Kirkland.
-Earl is to be arraigned June 24 but is not expected to attend the hearing as he remains jailed in Arizona pending trial in the babysitter case.
+The rape charge, filed Monday in King County Superior Court, stems from an alleged September 2009 attack on a massage-parlor worker in Kirkland.
+Earl is to be arraigned June 24 but is not expected to attend the hearing as he remains jailed in Arizona.

-His 2017 arrest in Arizona raised lingering questions about authorities’ failure to bring charges against Earl in King County, where the former Seattle Pacific University soccer star and Seattle Sea Dogs indoor player had been the subject of two sexual assault probes and myriad police calls, protection orders and investigations.
+His 2017 arrest in Arizona raised lingering questions about authorities’ failure to charge Earl in King County, where the former Seattle Pacific University soccer star and Seattle Sea Dogs indoor player had been the subject of two sexual-assault probes and myriad police calls, protection orders and investigations.

 O.D.
 Harris, father of the 18-year-old babysitter in the Arizona case, said last year his daughter might never have been abused had Earl been prosecuted in Washington.